-Falls Creek Trail is a 6.6 mile out and back trail located near Forest Falls, CA that offers scenic views.
+Falls Creek Trail is a 6.6 mile out and back trail located near Forest Falls, California that offers scenic views.
 The trail is rated as difficult and primarily used for hiking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash